slackydev/SimpleOCR/README.md

   WriteLn(str);
 end;
 ```
 Keep in mind that the engine expects pixel precision, so, `TBox.x1`, and specially `TBox.y1` should be set perferectly.
+You will get the point if you tinker about with it ;)

 -------